 MUTATIONS, INCLUDING EXON DELETIONS, PREVENT DYSTROPHIN PRODUCTION.

-Duchenne muscular dystrophy (DMD) is most often caused by frame-shift mutations due to deletions of one or more exons from the dystrophin gene.2 The exons following the deletion are misaligned or “out of frame,” preventing translation of a functional dystrophin protein.2
+Duchenne muscular dystrophy (DMD) is most often caused by frame-shift mutations due to deletions of one or more exons from the dystrophin gene.2 The exons following the deletion are misaligned or “out of frame,” preventing translation of the dystrophin protein.2

-These frame-shift mutations result in production of little or no functional dystrophin, leading to a cycle of muscle cell degeneration, inflammation and fibrosis characterized by loss of muscle mass and muscle wasting.1-3
+These frame-shift mutations result in production of structurally compromised dystrophin, leading to a cycle of muscle cell degeneration, inflammation and fibrosis characterized by loss of muscle mass and muscle wasting.1-3

 HOW DOES LIMITED DYSTROPHIN PRODUCTION AFFECT DMD?